-The amounts shown in the table as salary compensation for each of the named executive officers other than Mr. James (who is employed by us) represent the portion of the fees we paid to Contran pursuant to the ISA attributable to the services each of these officers rendered to us.
+(2) The amounts shown in the table as salary compensation for each of the named executive officers other than Mr. James (who is employed by us) represent the portion of the fees we paid to Contran pursuant to the ISA attributable to the services each of these officers rendered to us.
 The ISA charges disclosed for Contran employees who perform executive officer services for us and our subsidiaries are based on various factors described in the Compensation Discussion and Analysis section of this proxy statement.
 Our management development and compensation committee considers the factors described in the Compensation Discussion and Analysis section of this proxy statement in determining whether to recommend that our board of directors approve the aggregate proposed ISA fee with Contran.
 As discussed in the Compensation Discussion and Analysis section of this proxy statement, our management development and compensation committee does not consider any ISA charge from Contran to any other publicly held parent or sister company of ours, although such charge is separately reviewed by the management development and compensation committee of the applicable company.

-(4) All other compensation for Mr. James for each of the last three years consisted of our matching contributions to his account under our 401(k) Plan and our contributions to his account under the CompX Capital Accumulation Plan, a defined contribution plan, as follows:
+(3) All other compensation for Mr. James for each of the last three years consisted of our matching contributions to his account under our 401(k) Plan and our contributions to his account under the CompX Capital Accumulation Plan, a defined contribution plan, as follows:

-Year Emp oloyer's 401(k) Plan Matching Contributions Capita mployer's d Accumulation Plan ontributions Total
+Year • loyer's 401(k) Plan Matching Contributions E Capita Total

-2023 Tear 19.800 \$ 26.795 \$ 46,595
+2024 \$ 20,700 \$ 19,023 \$ 39,723

-2022 18,300 · 27,283 45,583
+2023 19,800 26,795 46,595

-2021 17,400 23,625 41,025
+2022 18,300 27,283 45,583